Service Finder

 The Toronto Drop-In Network (TDIN) is an active member-based coalition of over 50 organizations that run at least 56 diverse drop-in centres across the city of Toronto.
 Our members work with people who are homeless, marginally housed, or socially isolated, including men, women, transgender and non-binary people, youth and seniors.

-TDIN acknowledges our lives and work take place on the ancestral land of the Anishnabek, Chippewa, Haudenosaunee, and Wendat peoples; and most recently the Mississaugas of the Credit.
-We give thanks for the privilege of living and working on this land, and stand with First Nations peoples as the keepers of it.
+The Toronto Drop-In Network acknowledges that our work takes place on the ancestral land of the Anishinabek, Chippewa, Haudenosaunee, and Wendat peoples; and most recently the Mississaugas of the Credit.
+We give deep thanks for the privilege of living and working on this land, and stand with Indigenous peoples as the caregivers of it.

-We also acknowledge the lasting impacts of colonization and systemic oppression which has and continues to grievously impact First Nations peoples, particularly in the context of our work which is intrinsically tied to the land and our Treaty responsibilities as settlers and guests in Dish with One Spoon Territory.
+We also acknowledge the lasting impacts of colonization and systemic oppression, particularly in the context of our work which is intrinsically tied to the land and our Treaty responsibilities as settlers and guests in Dish with One Spoon Territory.